michaelti/michaelti.ca/src/collections/_posts/2020-04-21-Dark-mode-images-with-manual-toggle-switch.md

 ### 3. Connect with JavaScript

-Now we can write some code to dynamically insert that "override" source depending on which theme the user selects – for every `<picture>` site-wide.
+With that bit of knowledge, we can now write some code to insert an "override" source depending on which theme the user selects – for every `<picture>` on the page!
 To accomplish this, we must:

-1. Find every existing source that matches the desired colour scheme
+1. Find every existing `<source>` that matches the desired colour scheme
-2. Make a duplicate of that source *without* the `media=""` condition
+2. Place a duplicate of that source without its `media=""` condition
 3. Place the new source first in its `<picture>` element

 First, let's set up a function that takes the desired colour scheme, 'light' or 'dark', and finds all the sources that match it: